de4liu/home/_pages/wp.md

 <ul>
    <li>
       <p style="display: inline;">Zhihong Ke, De Liu, and Daniel Brass.
 Do Online Friends Bring Out the Best in Us?
-The Effect of Friend Contributions on Online Review Provision. <i>Under Revision</i></p>
+The Effect of Friend Contributions on Online Review Provision. <i>Conditionally Accepted at Information Systems Researchs</i></p>
    </li>
    <li>
       <p style="display: inline;">Zhihong Ke, Liu De, Alok Gupta, and Rui Huaxia.
 The Ebb and Flow of Online Word of Mouth.